optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

-`params` and additional keyword arguments of the criterion function stay unchanged.
 The output of the criterion function becomes `float | FunctionValue`.
 There are decorators that help the user to write valid criterion functions without making an explicit instance of `FunctionValue`.

 The first two previous examples remain valid.
 The third one will be deprecated and should be replaced by: